From BR Bullpen

 In 1882, the American Association, a second major league, was organized to challenge the National League.
 The following year, a baseball club was organized in Brooklyn which played in the Interstate Association, winning the pennant.
 In 1884, the Brooklyn club, known as the "Brooklyn Trolley Dodgers" because of the maze of streetcar lines that crisscrossed Brooklyn, joined the American Association.

 In 1889, the Brooklyn club, now known as the “Brooklyn Bridegrooms” because a number of its players had married in succession, won the American Association pennant.
-The Bridegrooms met the National League’s New York Giants in the annual “world series” between N.L. and A.A. pennant winners, setting the stage for a fierce rivalry that would last nearly seventy years.
-The Giants defeated the Brooklyn 6 games to 3.
+The Bridegrooms met the National League's New York Giants in the annual “world series” between N.L. and A.A. pennant winners, setting the stage for a fierce rivalry that would last nearly seventy years.
+The Giants defeated the Brooklyn team, 6 games to 3.

 Brooklyn Joins the National League